Exploring Representational Disparities Between Multilingual and Bilingual Translation Models: Results

 \subsection{Multilingual encoder capacity increase}

 In encoder representation spaces, we see an opposite effect, although less pronounced.
 In both en-\{ru,zh\} and en-\{ru,de\} models, across small and large data availability, multilingual encoders tend to have greater isotropy among representations than bilingual model encoders.
-However, this effect is not consistent in en-\{ru,uk\} models.
+However, the one exception is the WMT-small en-\{ru-uk\} model.
+Results comparing this increase in encoder capacity to the decrease in decoder capacity in multilingual models, compared to their bilingual counterparts, are summarized in Figure \ref{fig:enc_v_dec}.

-Comparing multilingual encoder isotropy separated by language versus the isotropy of the whole multilingual encoder space, we see that the difference in scores is not very large.
+Comparing multilingual encoder isotropy separated by language versus the isotropy of the whole multilingual encoder space (Table \ref{table:main}), we see that the difference in scores is not very large.
 This could indicate that the multilingual encoder space is benefiting from sharing across the English sources from both language pairs in our multilingual dataset.